Eurasian wolf: Decline

 The extermination of Northern Europe's wolves first became an organized effort during the Middle Ages, and continued until the late 1800s.
-In England, wolf persecution was enforced by legislation, and the last wolf was killed in the early 16th century during the reign of Henry VII.
+In England, wolf persecution was enforced by legislation, and the last wolf was killed in the late 15th century during the reign of Henry VII.
 Wolves survived longer in Scotland, where they sheltered in vast tracts of forest, which were subsequently burned down.
 Wolves managed to survive in the forests of Braemar and Sutherland until 1684.
 The extirpation of wolves in Ireland followed a similar course, with the last wolf believed to have been killed in 1786.
 A wolf bounty was introduced in Sweden in 1647, after the extermination of moose and reindeer forced wolves to feed on livestock.
 The Sami extirpated wolves in northern Sweden in organized drives.
 By 1960, few wolves remained in Sweden, due to the use of snowmobiles in hunting them, with the last specimen being killed in 1966.
 The grey wolf was exterminated in Denmark in 1772 and Norway's last wolf was killed in 1973.
 The species was almost wiped out in 20th-century Finland, despite regular dispersals from Russia.
 The grey wolf was present only in the eastern and northern parts of Finland by 1900, though its numbers increased after World War II.
 Although the Finnish wolf population rose by 2005 to around 250 individuals, by 2013, their numbers had again declined to the mid-1990s figure of around 140.
 This was despite government measures to keep breeding numbers viable.
 At the beginning of 2016, the wolf population was roughly 300-350 individuals.

 In Central Europe, wolves were dramatically reduced in number during the early 19th century, due to organized hunts and reductions in ungulate populations.
 In Bavaria, the last wolf was killed in 1847, and had disappeared from the Rhine regions by 1899 and largely disappeared in Switzerland before the end of the 19th century.
 In 1934, Nazi Germany introduced the first legislation regulating the protection of wolves.
 The last free-living wolf to be killed on the soil of present-day Germany before 1945 was the so-called "Tiger of Sabrodt", which was shot near Hoyerswerda, Lusatia (then Lower Silesia), in 1904.
 Today, wolves have returned to the area.

 Wolf hunting in France was first institutionalized by Charlemagne between 800 and 813, when he established the louveterie, a special corps of wolf hunters.
 The louveterie was abolished after the French Revolution in 1789, but was re-established in 1814.
 In 1883, up to 1,386 wolves were killed, with many more by poison.